junwang-noaa/graphcast/NCEP/Readme.md

 ## Overview

 The National Centers for Environmental Prediction (NCEP) provides GDAS data that can be used for weather prediction and analysis.
-This repo simplifies the process of downloading GDAS data, extracting relevant variables, and converting it into a format compatible with the GraphCast weather prediction system.
-In addition, it automates running GraphCast with GDAS inputs on the AWS machine.
+This repository simplifies the process of downloading GDAS data, extracting relevant variables, and converting it into a format compatible with the GraphCast weather prediction system.
+In addition, it automates running GraphCast with GDAS inputs on the AWS cloud.

 ## Prerequisites and Installation